filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Specification

-The NI-PoRep protocol can be summarized as follows:
+The NI-PoRep protocol can be summarized as follows (see [here](https://spec.filecoin.io/algorithms/sdr/notation/) for notation and [here](https://spec.filecoin.io/algorithms/sdr/) for basic algorithms):
+:
 **Graph labelling and commitments** (similar to the current PC1 and PC2 computation)

 1. Using `ReplicaID`, SP computes the labels for all layers and the replica R;